louisklein/RIBR/README.md

-# RIBR Research Toolkit: jsPsych Plugins for RIF and RIBR
+# RIBR Research Toolkit

-This repository contains custom jsPsych plugins developed for conducting Retrieval-Induced Forgetting (RIF) and Retrieval-Induced Belief Revision (RIBR) experiments.
+This repository contains custom jsPsych plugins developed for conducting **Retrieval-Induced Forgetting (RIF)** and **Retrieval-Induced Belief Revision (RIBR)** experimental designs.
 The toolkit has been used across 7 experiments investigating how selective retrieval practice influences memory and belief systems.

 **Co-developed with Becky Gilbert**, the core innovation is a single plugin that can measure memory interference (RIF) or belief revision (RIBR) depending on configuration.